 Visualize antennas based on frequency and frequency range.

 Analyze antennas based on radiation pattern, polarization, and bandwidth.

-Export selected and designed antennas as a variable to the MATLAB® workspace, as either live script or a function.
+Export selected and designed antennas as a variable to the MATLAB® workspace, as either script or a variable.
+The exported MATLAB

 MATLAB Toolstrip: In the Apps tab, under Signal Processing and Communications, click the app icon.